MuyangLin95/Autonomous-Ultrasound-CodeData/README.md

 # Deep learning model and logistic model for ultrasound image classification

-This work is based off the original Minimal-Entropy Correlation Alignment model.
+This work is based off the original classificaiton models (VGG11, VGG13, ResNet, MobileNet) and Minimal-Entropy Correlation Alignment model.
 See the Reference section for further details.
+The logistic model is developed in MATLAB 2020b.

+The image dataset can be accessed via google cloud link: xxxxxxxxxxxxxxxxxxxxxxxxx.

 ## Reference
+The classificaiton models (VGG11, VGG13, ResNet, MobileNet) can be refered to pytorch.
-This is based off of the original repository at [minimal-entropy-correlation-alignment](https://github.com/pmorerio/minimal-entropy-correlation-alignment).
+The Minimal-Entropy Correlation Alignment model based off of the original repository at [minimal-entropy-correlation-alignment](https://github.com/pmorerio/minimal-entropy-correlation-alignment).

 **"Minimal-Entropy Correlation Alignment for Unsupervised Deep Domain Adaptation"**